 6.1.
-It is recommended that the company's capital should consist only of the shares that grant the same rights to voting, ownership, dividend and other rights to all their holders.
-Yes The capital of the company consists of ordinary registered shares that grant the same personal property and not-property right to all holders of company's shares.
+It is recommended that the company's capital should consist only of the shares that grant the same Yes The capital of the company consists of ordinary registered shares that grant the same personal property rights to voting, ownership, dividend and other rights and not-property right to all holders of company's to all their holders. shares. to all their holders. shares.
 6.2.
 It is recommended that investors should have Yes The Articles of Association, which determines the access to the information concerning the rights rights of investors attached to shares of the company, is attached to the shares of the new issue or those issued publicly announced on the website of the company. earlier in advance, i.e. before they purchase shares.
 6.3.
 Transactions that are important to the company No The Articles of Association does not determine the and its shareholders, such as transfer, investment, and criteria of important transactions, according to which pledge of the company's assets or any other type of the company could decide what transaction should be encumbrance should be subject to approval of the subject to approval of the shareholders' meeting, general shareholders' meeting.
 All shareholders